CiscoDevNet/MLAnywhere/README.md

    export no_proxy = localhost, 127.0.0.1
    ```

 * If running the installation wizard in a Docker or Kubernetes environment behind a corporate proxy you will also need to configure the Docker service to use the proxy.
-IF this is not enabled you may not be able to pull down the required images.
+If this is not enabled you may not be able to pull down the required images.

    On each of the worker nodes where the installation wizard is running: